 Your bone donation will be kept in frozen storage until all of the necessary test results have been checked, before being used for patient treatment.

-Sometimes your bone may not be suitable for patient treatment, in which case it will be discarded in a lawful manner.
-Alternatively, with your agreement, it could be used for research (audit, education, training, quality assurance and performance assessment) and you will be asked to give consent at the time of interview.
+Sometimes your bone may not be suitable for patient treatment, in which case it will be disposed of according to local policies.
+Alternatively, with your agreement, it could be used for research, including audit, education, training, quality assurance and performance assessment.
+You will be asked to give consent about these options at the time of interview.